Dr. Vojtech Kaiser

 From spring 2015 to fall 2016, Vojtěch worked in Paris in the Micromégas group of Prof. Lydéric Bocquet on electrolytes in confinement.
 In particular he addressed how thermodynamic and transport properties of electrolytes change as a function of the electronic structure of the confining material, ranging from insulators to metals.

-Vojtěch is a member of the MOSAIC Group and the Tang Lab since November 2016 and works on chemical kinetics of mesoscopic systems, where flows and fluctuations lead to deviations from the macroscopic rate equations.
-This research continues his trajectory of studying association equilibria and flows, and his general interest in stochastic processes.
-His work combines theoretical and numerical approaches with experimental model systems in the Tang lab.
+During his time with us, Vojtěch worked on chemical kinetics of mesoscopic systems, where flows and fluctuations lead to deviations from the macroscopic rate equations.
+This research continued his trajectory of studying association equilibria and flows, and his general interest in stochastic processes.
+His work combined theoretical and numerical approaches with experimental model systems in the Tang lab.

 A Word from Vojtech...